SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

         "self": "[URL to the User resource]",
         "userName": "jsmith"}

-### PUT a change to the Current User Resource
+### PUT a change to the current user resource

 Request body: user

 Response body: user

- Example request: Change the first name of the logged in user
+Example request: Change the first name of the logged-in user

     PUT /user/currentUser
      Host: [hostname]